 It is a good idea to build up vocabulary in key topics before taking the test.
 That said, idioms like "cost an arm and a leg" are informal and are not suitable for Task 2!
 Quite possibly, the phrase "pro's and cons" might be informal too.
 Many phrasal verbs are informal as well ("put out" should be replaced by "extinguish".)
 That said, there are exceptions.

-Paraphrasing the question can be difficult even for native speakers.
+It is necessary to paraphrase the question in the introduction of an essay.
+Bear in mind that this can be difficult even for native speakers.
 One solution is to the turn the verbs into nouns, and nouns into verbs.
 Many students find they feel stuck when writing the introduction.
 For that reason, it can be good to have some stock phrases in your mind to use in every essay.
 Some templates for the introduction include:

 Some opening line templates include: